JohnnyMa/sane/pages/index.md

 ## Goals

-* SAN aims to be a simple open configuration format that's easy to read due to obvious semantics.
+* SANE aims to be a simple open configuration format that's easy to read due to obvious semantics.
-* SAN is designed to map unambiguously to a map (a.k.a hash table).
+* SANE is designed to map unambiguously to a map (a.k.a hash table).
-* SAN should be easy to parse into data structures in a wide variety of languages.
+* SANE should be easy to parse into data structures in a wide variety of languages.
-* SAN is designed to be **human to machine** not machine to machine (YAML, JSON...)
+* SANE is designed to be **human to machine** not machine to machine (YAML, JSON...)